Julia Whitehead, director of Ask Joe Public, explains how market research can help your business grow

 Can I do it myself or do I need an expert?

-It is possible to do basic background research yourself, but when it comes to gathering feedback directly from people we recommend that you employ professional market researchers.
+It is possible to do basic background research yourself, but when it comes to gathering feedback directly from people I recommend that you employ professional market researchers.

 Professionals know how to select the right audience.
 In addition, there is a skill to asking the right sort of questions and providing feedback that is relevant, coherent and concise.